By creators of Barkio, Dog Monitor, and renowned vets

 Counter-conditioning is teaching a new conditional reflex/new response to an old stimulus.

-Departure counter-conditioning: The owner teaches the dog to stay in the place where it is not afraid and is able to relax.
+Departure counter-conditioning: The owner teaches the dog to stay in a place where it is not afraid and is able to relax.
 He/she creates a correlation between training departures/short departures and something positive, such as good food in a filling toy.
-If the owner has to leave for a longer period of time than the dog is used to, it should not be left in the place where trainings take place and should not play with the same toys.
-A dog should go through 1–2 trainings a day.
+If the owner has to leave for a longer period of time than the dog is used to, it should not be left in the place where training take place and should not play with the same toys.
+A dog should go through 1–2 training sessions a day.

 As soon as the dog is able to be alone for 30 minutes, the period may be prolonged by 5–10 minutes.
 If the dog is able to stay alone for 2–3 hours, the training is no longer necessary.
 It should not stay alone longer than it is comfortable though.

-Incorrectly applied behavioural therapy may lead to more fear.
+Incorrectly applied behavioral therapy may lead to more fear.
 If the owner continues to train departure and absence even if the dog expresses stress and anxiety, the conditions will get worse.